World Ninepin Bowling Association

 The World Ninepin Bowling Association (WNBA) is the world governing body of nine-pin bowling, and one of two member associations of the International Bowling Federation.
-The WNBA counts approximately 250,000 members in 26 countries in Europe, the Americas and Asia.
+The WNBA counts approximately 250,000 members in 28 countries in Europe, South America and Asia.

 Position within the IBF

 The WNBA holds the position of a disciplinary association and is thus an independent organ within the IBF.
-The WNBA is responsible for disseminating nine-pin bowling all over the world and to win further nations as WNBA’s members.
+The WNBA is responsible for disseminating nine-pin bowling all over the world and to acquire more nations as members of the WNBA.